|

 Should Fixed Manufacturing Costs be Included in Inventories?

-Advocates of Absorption Costing say it should, because all of the
+Advocates of AC say it should, because all of the

 production costs are needed to create the products.
 Thus, they have